Pango, CSS and Application

 install_data('com.github.ToshioCP.tfe.gschema.xml', install_dir: schema_dir)

-gnome.post_install (glib_compile_schemas: true)
+gnome.post_install (glib_compile_schemas: true)- The function

-• The method gnome.compile_resources compiles and creates resource files.
+gnome.compile_resourcescompiles and creates resource files.
 The first argument is the resource name without extension and the second is the name of XML file.
-The returned value is an array ['resources,c', 'resources.h'].
+The returned value is an array['resources,c', 'resources.h']. - The function

-• The function executable defines the compilation elements such as target name, source files, dependencies and installation.
+executabledefines the compilation elements such as target name, source files, dependencies and installation.
 The target name is “tfe”.
 The source files are elements of ‘sourcefiles’ and `resources’.
 It uses GTK4 libraries.
-It can be installed.
+It can be installed. - The last three lines are post install work.
+The variable

-Compilation and installation.
+Compilation and Installation.

-If you want to install it to your local area, use --prefix=$HOME/.local or --prefix=$HOME option.
-If you want to install it to the system area, no option is needed.
-It will be installed under /user/local directory.
+the system area, no option is needed.
+It will be installed under

 $ meson setup --prefix=$HOME/.local _build